Hydeon-git/PlatformerGame/README.md

 ## Description

 Space Thief is a Sci-Fi 2D Platformer where our main character, Star is assaulting a Destructor-class Battleship.
 His objective: Steal a prototype of a weapon capable of destroying planets.
-The spacial robin hood awakens!
+The spacial Robin Hood awakens!

 ## Key Features